THE SYLLABUS

 Goethe, Johann – Faust

-1. Discussion of the soul as the basis for morality
+1. Discussion of a/the “soul” as a/the basis for morality

 Poetry